Brian-Wasko/MutatorEvolution/README.md

 # MutatorEvolution
-This repository describes scripts used for Tracy et al., "Spontaneous polyploids and antimutators compete during the evolution of mutator cells"
+This repository holds the following computer scripts used in the manuscript by Tracy et al., "Spontaneous polyploids and antimutators compete during the evolution of mutator cells".

+1) eex_yeast_pileline.sh